-Getting caught speeding just got more expensive, thanks to a new three-band system, with increased fines for the most serious offenders.
+As providers of a convicted driver car insurance comparison service we thought that we should highlight that incurring a speeding conviction just got more expensive, thanks to a new three-band system, with increased fines for the most serious offenders.

-From April this year, the revised Road Traffic Regulation Act 1984 states that people caught speeding could face fines of up to 175% of their weekly income.
+From April 2017, the revised Road Traffic Regulation Act 1984 states that people caught speeding could face fines of up to 175% of their weekly income.

 The most severe, a Band C fine, means anyone caught driving at 101mph and above on a motorway – for example – or 51mph and above in a 30mph zone, will face fines of 150% of their weekly income.
 They will also be disqualified from between seven and 56 days and get six points on their licence.
 That translates to at least £750 for those earning £25,000 a year.

 The changes came in after a consultation showed the previous sentencing guidelines didn’t consider “the potential harm” of speeding, with it being the most common driving offence in the UK.